PHILIPPINES COUNTRY GUIDE

 Even with the new legislation though, the BSP doesn’t recognize Bitcoin and other crypto-assets as currency.

-Buying Real Estate in the Philippines
+Real Estate in the Philippines

 As previously mentioned, the Philippines has all the right ingredients for long term growth – a high GDP growth rate, a young and quickly-growing population driving demand, skilled workers, rapid urbanization rates, and a growing middle class.